zxteloiv/zxteloiv.github.io/about.md

 I also do some research work for our product, and try some methods for new features in our product.

 I'm interested in machine learning, natural language processing and math.

+The title of this blog comes from the lyric of `Hemisphere`, a perfect works by Yoko Kanno and Maaya Sakamoto.

 Very glad to communicate with you all.